 No precipitation of any of these solutions were observed during the stability and solubility testing - this contrasts with CNO (freebase), where precipitation is seen under certain conditions – this may make it a more difficult product to work with in the laboratory (see Clozapine N-Oxide (freebase) - a technical review on stability, solubility and use in the lab)

-Stability of solutions at Room Temperature
+Stability of solutions at room temperature

 Clozapine N-oxide dihydrochloride, clozapine dihydrochloride, perlapine dihydrochloride, and compound 21 (DREADD agonist 21) dihydrochloride (water soluble) were each dissolved in water, at a concentration of 100 mM.

 The solutions were kept at room temperature (25oC) with ambient lighting, and purity was tested by HPLC (at 210 nm) at 0, 5, 24, 48, 72 and 96 hours.
 No special precautions were taken to exclude air.
-The results are shown in Figure 1.
+The preliminary results are shown in Figure 1.

 - Solutions of perlapine dihydrochloride demonstrated stability over the 96 hour test period

 - Solutions of the three other ligands tested all exhibited a reduction in purity over the 96 hour test period.

 Stability of solutions at -20oC

 There was no change in purity of any of the compounds in solution, when stored at -20oC after 24 hours or after 1 month.